Sweet Potato Pie

 On the first cold and iced-in day, I decided to kick my normal bowl of morning oats up a notch and make it something special.
 I’ve seen others talk about baked oatmeal before and the concept always intrigued me.
 Baked oatmeal sounds really decadent and like a lovely winter treat, doesn’t it?

-Read more on Apple Cinnamon Baked Oatmeal…
+Andrea’s Apple Cinnamon Baked Oatmeal

 The Joy of Overnight Oats